Here are some pointers on utilities - how to make sure you are paying the right amount, saving money and avoiding future problems.

 Problems with billing

 This advice page has useful information on what you can do If you are having problems with incorrect billing.
-If you are really struggling with your supplier and need some help and assistance, you can get this via the Citizens Advice consumer helpine.
+If you are really struggling with your supplier and need some help and assistance, you can get this via the Citizens Advice consumer helpline.
 The Advice Centre can also help with this, so please do contact us if you are having difficulties.

 Help with bills

-Again, if you are struggling to pay your bills please contact the Citizens Advice consumer helpine, who can give you some initial guidance on what your options are.
+Again, if you are struggling to pay your bills please contact the Citizens Advice consumer helpline, who can give you some initial guidance on what your options are.
 Please also keep in mind that the University has a Financial Aid team who administer both the Discretionary and Hardship funds to help students who are struggling financially.

 Other Utilities